kromond/hexosite/source/_posts/Brown-Paper-Paintings.md

 ---
 2020

-Brown kraft paper: low cost, large size, very liberating
+These pictures are from a 1.2M roll of kraft paper: low cost, large size, very liberating.

-These images are sill frames from forgotton films.
+Thes images are frames from forgotten films.
 I am primarily looking for frames which capture narrative moments and exchanges between people.

 India ink, brush, airbrush, white gouache